‘Mama Jane’s’ work in print

 Rachel McCoubrey was so impressed with Southland woman Jane Laurie's work in Uganda, she knew she had to capture it in Mama Jane’s Journey.
 PHOTO: TONI MCDONALD

-A teacher once told Jane Laurie she would never amount to anything, but Dunedin children’s author Rachel McCoubrey knew different.
+A teacher once told Jane Laurie she would never amount to anything, but Dunedin children’s author Rachel McCoubrey knew different — so she wrote a book about ‘Mama Jane’s’ life’s work as Fountain of Peace New Zealand’s founder.

-McCoubrey discovered the depth of Mrs Laurie’s work while on a two-week trip to the Ugandan Fountain of Peace compound last year with a group of 10 others.
+McCoubrey discovered the depth of Mrs Laurie’s work while on a two-week trip to the Ugandan Fountain of Peace village last year with a group of 10 others.
+The village contained family-based homes for life for 85 orphaned and abandoned babies and children.

-Mrs Ruharuza’s former life of poverty as a child forced her to scavenge for food to survive until Tear Fund help changed her life.
+Mrs Ruharuza’s early life of poverty forced her to scavenge for food to survive until Tear Fund assistance changed her life.

 "It just felt natural being with the children.

-She recalled a book she had been given about a frumpy teacher who had wild holiday adventures.
+She recalled a book she had been given about an unassuming teacher who went on wild holiday adventures.

 "So, I thought writing Jane’s story was a nice starting point."